cysouw/diathesis/text/c08_infinitive.md

    (permissive = Sie hat erlaubt, dass ich die Kleider wasche.)
 :::

-Agentive intransitives like *schlafen* 'to sleep' prefer a permissive reading [@next a], while patientive intransitives like *einschlafen* 'to fall asleep' prefer a causative reading [@next b].
+Durative intransitives like *schlafen* 'to sleep' prefer a permissive reading [@next a], while punctual intransitives like *einschlafen* 'to fall asleep' prefer a causative reading [@next b].
 However, this appears only to a preference, not a semantic necessity.
 There are also clearly ambiguous examples, like *arbeiten* 'to work' [@next c].
+Various other factors influencing the possibly interpretations are discussed by Enzinger [-@enzinger2012: 33-].

 ::: ex
 a.
 Ich lasse das Kind schlafen. \